3D Printing Materials

 Ultrafuse® rPET is a material made from recycled PET plastic, offering environmental benefits while maintaining durability and versatility.
 It offers the same characteristics as Virgin PET, such as food safety.
 It will be ideal to create prototype and end-use parts, with its original blue translucent hue.

-Applications examples: educational models and prototypes, packaging solutions, household items
+Applications examples: educational models and prototypes, packaging solutions, household items.

 Stereolithography